 From the ocean-crashing western coastline to the high desert in the east — and of course with all the wacky weirdness of Portland in between — Oregon is less of a hidden gem than it used to be.
-In fact, it ranks among the top fastest-growing states in the country, with a population increase of more than 10% over the past decade, according to recent Census Bureau data.

 But newcomers (or those who hope to be) may wonder how much they can expect to spend to live in the Beaver State.